KlaxonVS/RPN_graph/README.md

 # Definite Integral Graph Builder ver.
 0.01)
-C project made as a part of second week of C study.
+C project made as a part of second week of study with usage of dynamic memory allocation, stack data structure, matrixes.

 ## Libaries: